Small Hackberry Celtis tenuifolia

 - Fruit Description:

 - The sweet fruit is a berry-like drupe, 5 to 8 millimeters in diameter, consisting of a single stone encased within a thin, sweet mesocarp.
-From green, it becomes a light orange, then a dark red, then purplish-brown.
-This edible drupe with smooth outer skin and a pulpy yellow inside is relished by small mammals and birds.
+From green, it becomes an orange-pink.
+The outer skin remains smooth with yellow pulp and a sweet flavor.
 Drupes display from August to October.

 -